Skip to main content

 This is the main field used for filtering the task table.

-State detailsAdditional details about the state of the task.
+Status detailsAdditional details about the status of the task.

-For most task states, you can click the More details link under State details in the Task table to show error messages or cluster event logs.
+For most task states, you can click the More details link under Status details in the Task table to show error messages or cluster event logs.

 Start timeThe date and time the Ray application enqueued the task for scheduling.